 The Princeton University Art Museum

-The Princeton University Art Museum is one of the nation’s leading art museums, with collections of more than 80,000 works ranging from ancient to contemporary, concentrating geographically on Europe and the Mediterranean, Asia and the Americas.
+The Princeton University Art Museum is one of the nation’s leading art museums, with collections of more than 92,000 works ranging from ancient to contemporary, concentrating geographically on Europe and the Mediterranean, Asia and the Americas.
 The museum advances Princeton’s teaching and research missions while serving the local, national and international communities through its collections, exhibitions, and educational and social activities.
 Founded in 1882 on the belief that the study of great original works of art was essential to higher education, the museum welcomes more than 130,000 visitors each year.
 The museum is open to the public, and admission is free.

 The Office of Information Technology (OIT) supports the use of information technologies and Internet access for the University’s academic and administrative needs.
 Princeton’s computing resources are connected to campus fiber-optic and wireless networks and to the Internet.
 Students’ personally owned computers and mobile devices can access the campus network and the Internet in dormitories and around campus.
 Students also have access to workstations, academic software, audio/video software and printers in computing centers across campus.
-OIT’s support for academic endeavors includes the Blackboard course management system, TIGRESS high-performance research computing center, and the Humanities Resource Center and the Educational Technologies Center.
-OIT also provides administrative information systems, audiovisual services, computer hardware repair, coordination and training for distributed campus computing support personnel, software purchases, the University’s telephone and unified voice messaging systems, a walk-in computer consultation center, and 24/7 help desk assistance in the use of these resources through the OIT Support and Operations Center at 609-258-HELP, firstname.lastname@example.org, and online chat from www.princeton.edu/oit.
+OIT’s support for academic endeavors includes the Blackboard course management system, TIGRESS high-performance research computing center, and the Humanities Resource Center (HRC).
+OIT also provides administrative information systems, audiovisual services, computer hardware repair, coordination and training for distributed campus computing support personnel, software purchases, the University’s telephone and unified voice messaging systems, a walk-in computer consultation center, and 24/7 assistance in the use of these resources through the OIT Support and Operations Center at 609-258-HELP, firstname.lastname@example.org, and online chat from www.princeton.edu/oit.